Keilani Ricketts

-Keilani Johanna Ricketts Tumanuvao (born September 1, 1991) is an American, former collegiate All-American, pro All-Star left-handed hitting softball pitcher.
-She attended Archbishop Mitty High School in San Jose, and attended the University of Oklahoma from 2010-2013, where she was the starting pitcher and helped to lead the Sooners to the 2013 NCAA Division I national softball title.
+Keilani Johanna Ricketts Tumanuvao (born September 1, 1991) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL).
+She played pitcher for the Oklahoma City Spark.
+She played college softball at Oklahoma from 2010 to 2013, where she was the starting pitcher and helped to lead the Sooners to the national championship in 2013.
 As a member of the United States women's national softball team she won 2011 World Cup of Softball.
 Ricketts currently plays for the USSSA Pride in the National Pro Fastpitch.
 She is the Sooners career leader in wins and strikeouts.
 She also ranks for career records in both the Big 12 Conference and the NCAA Division I, where she is one three players to win 100 games with 1,000 strikeouts and hit 50 home runs.

+Career

 Oklahoma Sooners

 Ricketts debuted on February 10, 2010 tossing three scoreless innings to beat the Florida Atlantic Owls.
 She was named Second-Team National Fastpitch Coaches' Association All-American along with First-Team All-Big 12 honors.
 As a freshman, she would break the record for strikeout ratio and then rank second for strikeouts overall at the school.
 Ricketts would lead the team into a Super Regional with the Washington Huskies and opened the series by beating National Player of The Year Danielle Lawrie before dropping the next two to be eliminated that year.

 In her sophomore year, Ricketts would be named a First-Team All-American and earned her second conference honors.
 Ricketts would break her own and set the school record for strikeout ratio with a career best 11.1 per 7-innings.
 She also broke the school strikeouts record, which now ranks second all-time.

 On April 16, 2011, Ricketts lost a 9-inning contest vs. the Missouri Tigers and combined with Tiger pitcher Chelsea Thomas to record 33 strikeouts, an NCAA top-10 record.
 In the NCAA tournament, the Sooners opened up that year against the Iona Gaels and Ricketts set a career and school high with 19 strikeouts in regulation, winning 7-1 on May 20.
 The Sooners made the Women's College World Series that year by defeating the Arizona Wildcats but did not win a game.